Modern Linux distros are designed to appeal to a large number of users who run modern hardware.

 7. Vector Linux

-This Slackware-based distro tends to favour GTK+ apps such as Pidgin Messenger, but you can use the graphical Gslapt package management tool to fetch and install additional software.
+This Slackware-based distro tends to favour GTK+ apps such as Pidgin Messenger, but you can use the TXZ package manager to fetch and install additional software.
 It is available for both 32-bit and 64-bit machines.

 8. Puppy Linux